 Nathaniel Rich is the esteemed novelist and essayist.
 Multiple works of his short fiction pieces have been finalists for honorable awards; “The Northeast Kingdom” and “Blue Rock” were finalists for the National Magazine Award for Fiction.
 Additionally, “Blue Rock” was awarded the 2017 Emily Clark Balch Prize for Fiction.
+His 2019 Losing Earth: A Recent History was long-listed for the 2020 Andrew Carnegie Medals for Excellence.
 Between 2005 and 2010, Nathaniel Rich served as Fiction Editor for the Paris Review.

 Losing EarthA Recent History